Naguissa/timedKeyboard/README.md

 This sketch enables USB keyboard mode and sends a message every X seconds.

+I've used this to send a keystroke from time to time to avoid online apps/games timeouts.

 Change MESSAGE_TO_SEND define to set the message (keystrokes) Change TIME_BETWEEN define in order to select seconds between repetitions.